1989 Tiananmen Square protests and massacre: Politics

 As the party departed from the orthodox communism it was founded upon, much of its attention was focused on the cultivation of nationalism as an alternative ideology.
 This policy largely succeeded in tying the party's legitimacy to China's "national pride", turning domestic public opinion back in its favor.

-This is perhaps most prominently seen in May 1999, when the United States bombed the Chinese embassy in Belgrade.
-The bombings saw an outpouring of nationalist sentiment and increased support for the party as the foremost advocate of China's national interest.
+Support of liberal reform and liberal democracy among intellectuals decreased, and support for conservative cultural politics increased.

+The protests highlighted severe inadequacies in riot control equipment and training among both the Chinese military and police.
+The PLA was not trained or equipped to handle riots, and the few PAP riot control units that were dispatched were insufficient in crowd control.
+Since 1989, efforts have been made to create effective riot control units in Chinese cities increased spending on internal security and to an expanded role for the People's Armed Police in handling protests.

 Economy

 After the Tiananmen Square protests, many business analysts downgraded their outlook for China's economic future.
 The violent response to the protests was one of the factors that led to a delay in China's acceptance in the World Trade Organization, which was not completed until twelve years later, in 2001.
 Furthermore, bilateral aid to China decreased from $3.4 billion in 1988 to $700 million in 1990.
 Loans to China were suspended by the World Bank, Asian Development Bank, and foreign governments; China's credit rating was lowered; tourism revenue decreased from US$2.2 billion to US$1.8 billion; and foreign direct investment commitments were canceled.
-However, there was a rise in government defense spending from 8.6% in 1986, to 15.5% in 1990, reversing a previous 10-year decline.
+However, there was a rise in government defence spending from 8.6% in 1986, to 15.5% in 1990, reversing a previous 10-year decline.

 In the aftermath of the protests, the government sought again to centralize control over the economy, though the changes were short-lived.
 Sensing that conservative policies had again taken a foothold within the party, Deng, now retired from all of his official positions, launched his southern tour in 1992, visiting various cities in the country's most prosperous regions while advocating for further economic reforms.
-Partly in response to Deng, by the mid-1990s the country was again pursuing market liberalization on a scale even greater than those seen in the initial stages of the reforms in the 1980s.
+Partly in response to Deng, by the mid-1990s the country was again pursuing market liberalisation on a scale even greater than those seen in the initial stages of the reforms in the 1980s.
 Although political liberals were purged from within the party, many of those who were economically liberal remained.
 The economic shocks caused by the events of 1989, in retrospect, had only a minor and temporary effect on China's economic growth.
-Indeed, with many previously aggrieved groups now regarding political liberalization as a lost cause, more of their energy was spent on economic activities.
+Indeed, with many previously aggrieved groups now regarding political liberalisation as a lost cause, more of their energy was spent on economic activities.
 The economy would quickly regain momentum into the 1990s.